Mini Project 2: Math Quiz App

 - Use OOP to process math infix expression.

-- Read and Update tables in a Google Sheet from Streamlit.
+- Read and Update tables in a local Excel file from Streamlit.

-Parts of the codes in this app uses Pandas library which you will learn on Week 9.
+Parts of the code in this app use Pandas library which you will learn on Week 9.
 You can ignore these lines of code or you can also search for more information of what it does.
 These parts of the code will be given for you.

 App Overview